 WET-NZ has tested scaled devices in three locations in New Zealand and one in the United States.

 Two test sites are near Christchurch, off the east coast of New Zealand's South Island in the Pacific Ocean.
 The 1:4 scale experimental device was moored in relatively shallow water at Taylor's Mistake and the first generation 1.2 scale device was evaluated at a deeper water site at Akaroa Heads.
 Both of these sites are close to accessible cliff top locations which allows for excellent shore based visual observation of performance under varying wave conditions.
 The 1:2 scale device was then tested for 6 weeks at a consented site called Moa Point, which is located along the south coast of Wellington on the edge of the Cook Strait, the body of water between the North and South Islands.
-A site off the Taranaki coast near Waitara, east of the North Island, has also been consented for future use.
+A site off the Taranaki coast near Waitara, east of the North Island, has also been consened for future use.

 WET-NZ is currently the only developer in New Zealand to have deployed a marine energy converter of any configuration; and its scaled prototypes are currently being tested in open ocean conditions.
 Two 1:4 scale devices have been built and successfully rested during numerous short-term deployments up to 163 continuous days.
 The first 'proof-of-concept' device was deployed in 2008 and the second more robust experimental test unit in 2010.

 Fabrication of a 1:2 scale prototype was completed in June 2011 and it was deployed at the Akaroa site mentioned above for three months until December 2011.
 In early 2012, it was refurbished and transferred to the Moa Point test site near Wellington where WET-NZ has a consent to deploy it for up to five years with the option to deploy two more scaled devices for array testing.
 It has been tested for 6 weeks so far with more deployments planned.